-Driver Qualifications
+Avid4 Van Driver Qualifications

-- Drivers must be a minimum of 21 years old to drive participants. - Drivers must have a valid driver's license for a minimum of three years. - Drivers must have an approved Motor Vehicle Record (MVR) on file.

-- All field staff and contracted staff must have a driving record free from Driving Under the Influence or Driving While Intoxicated violations or any pattern of moving violations within 3 years of start date. - Staff must have successfully completed either an external (i.e., government) driving training or Avid4's Vehicle Orientation and Defensive Driver Training in order to transport Avid4 participants or staff. - Each van will always have a cellular phone, first aid kit, and emergency equipment aboard. - Avid4 will meet state regulated ratios at all times in the vehicles.
+- Drivers must be a minimum of 21 years old to drive participants. - Drivers must have a valid driver's license for a minimum of three years. - Drivers must have an approved Motor Vehicle Record (MVR) on file. - All field staff and contracted staff must have a driving record free from Driving Under the Influence or Driving While Intoxicated violations or any pattern of moving violations within the past 5 years. - Staff must have successfully completed either an external (i.e., government) driving training or Avid4's Vehicle Orientation and Defensive Driver Training in order to transport Avid4 participants or staff. - Each van will always have a cellular phone, first aid kit, and emergency equipment aboard. - Avid4 will meet state regulated childcare ratios at all times in the vehicle.